hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 CreateAccount actions must be authorized by the `fromEthAddr`.
 To allow other parties to create accounts on behalf of the user, a special smart contract function (`CreateAccountDepositFromRelayer`) is added that requires the same signature authorization used in L1CoordinatorTxs to create regular accounts.

-Internal rollup accounts do not have an ethereum address.
+Internal rollup accounts do not have an Ethereum address.
 For this case, the `CreateAccountDepositFromRelayer` function can be called with a `AccountCreationAuthMsg = 0xffff..` and the account will be created with an `EthAddr = 0xffff..`.

 #### CreateAccountDepositFromRelayer
 - Inputs: